Skip to main content

 Lumi provides a library of predefined pipelines, which contain a set of standard processors to parse and transform events with a specific data structure or format.
 You can also define your own pipeline to transform any kind of data you send to Lumi.

-To learn more about pipelines, see Create pipelines to transform events.
+To learn more about pipelines, see Transform events using pipelines.

 For a tutorial, see How to transform events.